robotomize/robotomize.me/robotomize.me/content/about.md

 ---

-[Bloops](https://bloops.fun) - What is bloopsbot? 🤖 This is a telegram bot created to organize offline games similar to tiktok quizzes
+[Bloops](/bloops) - What is bloopsbot? 🤖 This is a telegram bot created to organize offline games similar to tiktok quizzes

-**Technology stack:** Go, telegram, bboltdb
+**Technology stack:** Go, Telegram api, bboltdb

+---

+[Roxe.me](/roxeme) - A platform for running and creating small quizzes and quests in real-time.

+**Technology stack:** Go, Websocket, MongoDB, ClickHouse, Redis, JavaScript, Vue.js, Bulma, NATS

+---

 ## Profiles
 * Github: [@robotomize](https://github.com/robotomize)